andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

 ## CRA Cleanup

-- Go into the `src` folder: `cd src`
+- Go into the `src` folder:
-  - Remove these files if not needed: `rm App.css App.test.tsx index.css logo.svg reportWebVitals.ts setupTests.ts`
+  - Remove these files: `rm App.css App.test.tsx index.css logo.svg reportWebVitals.ts setupTests.ts`
-- Go into the `public` folder: `cd public`
+- Go into the `public` folder:
-  - Remove these files if not needed: `rm logo192.png logo512.png manifest.json`
+  - Remove these files: `rm logo192.png logo512.png manifest.json`
 - All that should be left are `App.tsx`, `index.tsx`, and `react-app-env.d.ts`
 - Copy and paste this code into `index.tsx`: